Module curlew.fields

 if transform:

-gridL = C.grid.draw(self.transform) # specify transform
+gridL = C.grid.draw(self.transform) # sample transformed grid points

 else:

-gridL = C.grid.draw() # no transform
+gridL = C.grid.draw() # sample non-transformed grid points

 if isinstance(H.thick_loss, str) or isinstance(H.mono_loss, str) or isinstance(H.flat_loss, str) or \